PreciousChicken/blog/content/posts/neovim-latex-zathura-in-perfect-harmony.md

 [![Neovim and Zathura side by side](https://www.preciouschicken.com/blog/images/nvim_zathura.png)](https://www.preciouschicken.com/blog/images/nvim_zathura.png)

-Although calling Zathura isn't a big deal from inside Neovim, I thought I'd shave off a couple of seconds each time and reduce this to a key press by taking half a day to write my first ever vimscript.
+Although calling Zathura isn't a big deal from inside Neovim (`:!zathura mydocument.pdf &`), I thought I'd shave off a couple of seconds each time and reduce this to a key press by taking half a day to write my first ever vimscript.
 You may say false economy, I say a good way to procrastinate when you have a deadline due.

 So it only takes me a quarter of a day if I decide to do something like this again, here are the steps.
 For reference I'm using Ubuntu 18.04.4 LTS on the [Regolith](https://regolith-linux.org) desktop environment, TeX 3.14159265, Neovim v0.4.3 and Zathura 0.3.8 (with the plugin pdf-poppler 0.2.8).